CyberFlameGO/svnpython/Doc/library/logging.rst

       Outputs the record to the file.

-.. _null-handler:

-NullHandler
-^^^^^^^^^^^

-.. versionadded:: 2.7

-The :class:`NullHandler` class, located in the core :mod:`logging` package, does not do any formatting or output.
-It is essentially a "no-op" handler for use by library developers.

-.. class:: NullHandler()

-   Returns a new instance of the :class:`NullHandler` class.

-   .. method:: emit(record)

-      This method does nothing.

 See :ref:`library-config` for more information on how to use :class:`NullHandler`.

-.. _watched-file-handler:

 WatchedFileHandler
 ^^^^^^^^^^^^^^^^^^

 .. versionadded:: 2.6

-.. currentmodule:: logging.handlers

 The :class:`WatchedFileHandler` class, located in the :mod:`logging.handlers` module, is a :class:`FileHandler` which watches the file it is logging to.
 If